Skip to content

 operation ::= `iree_codegen.swizzle_hint` $operand `[` $swizzle attr-dict `]` `:` type($result)

-Optimization hint to swizzle all accesses to the memref this takes a view of.
-This only affects reads/writes immediately consuming this operation and is best effort.
+Optimization hint to swizzle all accesses to the memref or tensor that this takes a view of.
+This only affects reads/writes that immediately consume this operation and is best effort.
 If the desired swizzling is not apparently possible, this op will no-op.
 As a result, it should not be relied on for correctness.

-Any subviews on this operation will cause swizzling to fail.
+Any subviews on this operation will cause the swizzle application to fail.
 The expectation is for all view like operations to fold into the accessing ops (loads/stores) before this op takes effect.

 Note that this only rewrites direct users.
 If there are any aliased loads or stores of the data from/to the |src| memref of a hintOp, those accesses will not be swizzled.
 This allows reusing an allocation with different swizzled access patterns as long as there is no data dependency between memory with different layouts.
 For example: